Azure/onboarding-guidance/PowerShell/Setup/L3-ConnectToAzure.md

-# Module: Connect to Azure using PowerShell
+# Connect to Azure using PowerShell

 # Abstract